Antonia is a writer who is fascinated by mysteries and psychology. She writes many articles about criminal cases.

-Jasmine Richardson, as per the guidelines of her sentencing, has now been released and is serving time under conditional supervision in the community.
-Canada's youngest convicted multiple-murderer has, as of September 2011, became a freshman at Mount Royal University in Calgary, Alberta.
-Now 18 years old, it has been 6 years since Jasmine and her boyfriend murdered her parents and her little brother.
+Jasmine Richardson, as per the guidelines of her sentencing, was released in 2011 to serve time under conditional supervision in the community.
+In September 2011, she became a freshman at Mount Royal University in Calgary, Alberta.
+Her 10-year sentence was officially completed in 2016, and she was fully released from the criminal justice system.

 - 12-Year-Old Cody Posey Murdered His Father, Stepmother, and Stepsister and Buried Their Bodies in Manure

 - 14-Year-Old Josh Phillips Murdered His Eight-Year-Old Neighbour and Hid Her under His Bed for a Week

 - 14-Year-Old Lionel Tate Killed a Six-Year-Old Girl

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.